xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ### Template engines

-Out of the box [dropwizard provides](https://www.dropwizard.io/en/release-4.0.x/manual/views.html) `freemarker` and `mustache` engines support.
+Out of the box, [Dropwizard provides](https://www.dropwizard.io/en/release-5.0.x/manual/views.html) `freemarker` and `mustache` engines support.
 You will need to add dependency to one of them (or both) in order to activate it (or, maybe, some third party engine):

 * implementation (`io.dropwizard:dropwizard-views-freemarker`)
 * implementation (`io.dropwizard:dropwizard-views-mustache`)

-Other template engines available as 3rd party modules.
+Other template engines are available as 3rd-party modules.
 If your template engine is not yet supported then simply implement `io.dropwizard.views.ViewRenderer` in order to support it.

 `ViewRenderer` implementations are loaded automatically using ServiceLoader mechanism.
 If your renderer is not declared as service then simply add it directly:

 ```java